eliorion/homelab/README.md

-# Terraform-infra
+# Pulumi-infra
-First Terraform infrastructures for Proxmox homelab.
+First Pulumi infrastructures for Proxmox homelab.
+Pulumi is an Infrastructure as Code tool.